 - Review and adjust your medication if necessary

-The Follow My Heart program, the only one of its kind on Long Island, has resulted in a dramatic decrease in patients who have to return to the hospital.
+The Follow your heart program, the only one of its kind on Long Island, has resulted in a dramatic decrease in patients who have to return to the hospital.
 This is a free service, so you don’t have to worry about an extra charge on your bill.

-View a brief video to learn more out Follow My Heart.
+View a brief video to learn more out Follow your heart.

 We’re constantly developing new relationships with other leading healthcare systems and organizations from across the country to improve our performance and broaden our access to best ways to deliver care.